 Best for: More powerful than others, will work for home theater or larger room.

 Best for: Bass lovers.

 - Frequency response (Hz): The human ear can hear between 20 to 20,000 Hz.
-The lower frequency sounds have low pitch that is more bass.
+The lower frequencies have low pitch that is more bass.
 Most in-ceiling speakers can produce better highs but lack bass (the lower frequency).
-Consider speakers with wider frequency range with lower limits.
+Consider speakers with a wider frequency range and lower limits.

-- Power handling (watts): This means how much power is being consumed by speakers to create sound.
-More wattage is more amplification and louder sound.
+- Power handling (watts): This measures how much power is being consumed by speakers to create sound.
+More wattage means more amplification and louder sound.
 Buy a bigger watt speaker for a bigger room.